Leverage the Social Security retirement age chart if you are not yet full retirement age to know when you should start drawing benefits.

 Once again, the SSA website can show you the potential benefit should you choose to wait.
 In fact, the site has 11 different calculators covering benefits, reductions, spouse benefits, life expectancy, and earnings tests.

 Social Security retirement age chart example.
 Would you rather see the data in visual form?
-For 2019, the average monthly benefit is $1,461.
+For 2023, the average monthly benefit is $1,827.
 Figure 1 shows how this amount would change depending on whether a person chose to begin earlier, later, or at his or her FRA.
-Remember: this is an example based on 2019 averages.
+Remember, this is an example based on 2023 averages.
 Your monthly benefit will vary depending on your work history, birth year, and other factors.
 Plus, each year, the government uses Consumer Price Index data to calculate whether there will be a cost-of-living adjustment, or COLA, added to monthly benefits.

 If the benefits of retiring later are so pronounced, why are nearly half of current Social Security recipients considered “early retirees?”
 Here are a few considerations:

-Deferring your Social Security benefits can have clear benefits, especially if you plan on a long and healthy life after reaching full retirement age.
+Deferring your Social Security benefits can have clear benefits, especially if you plan on a long life after reaching full retirement age.
 However, it may require fighting against some behavioral biases.
 It may also require an honest assessment about the number of healthy years you expect in retirement.
 Your spouse’s potential Social Security benefit should also be part of your decision-making.
 And then, you need to do the math (or at least check the Social Security retirement age chart).
+Look at the total amount you (and your spouse, if applicable) could garner from Social Security at various old ages like 85, 90, and even 95 and compare these totals to claiming at age 62, FRA, and 70.
+Women in particular need to evaluate their Social Security claiming decisions to make sure their longer life spans are covered.
+Women typically provide care to others, but then wind up needing paid care in old age.
+Having a higher Social Security benefit at those older ages can help pay for some of the care needed.

 TD Ameritrade does not provide tax advice.
 We suggest you consult with a tax-planning professional with regard to your personal circumstances.